-Return on Investment (ROI): Definition, Meaning and Use
+Return on Investment (ROI): Definition, Meaning, and Use

 Encyclopedia of Business Terms and Methods, ISBN 978-1-929500-10-9.
-Revised 2013-05-21.
+Revised 2013-12-05.

-Return on investment (ROI) analysis is a popular financial metric for evaluating the financial consequences of individual investments and actions.
-Several different metrics are in fact called by that name, but the best known is the metric presented here as simple ROI.
-For more on a special use of ROI that considers only the cash (or capital) portions of larger transactions, see the encyclopedia entry cash on cash analysis.
-For more on other ROI-like metrics that measure a company's ability to earn from capital assets and equity, see the entry on profitability metrics.
+Return on investment (ROI) is a popular financial metric for evaluating the financial consequences of individual investments and actions.
+Several different metrics are called by that name, but the best known is the metric presented here as simple ROI.
+As a cash flow metric, ROI essentially compares the magnitude and timing of investment gains directly with the magnitude and timing of costs.
+A high ROI means that gains compare favorably to costs.

 ROI is sometimes said to measure profitability.
 That description is accurate and useful.
 Some business people, however, borrow a term from the field of economics and say that it also measures efficiency in the use of funds.
-That usage is arguably less informative because the same term—efficiency—is also used to describe what is measured by quite a few different financial metrics, including internal rate of return (IRR), payback period, inventory turns, and return on capital employed (ROCE).
+That usage is arguably less informative because the same term—efficiency—is used also to describe what is measured by quite a few different financial metrics, including internal rate of return (IRR), payback period, inventory turns, and return on capital employed (ROCE).

 • The ROI concept and the meaning of return on investment